gatling/gatling/src/docs/content/guides/dynatrace/index.md

 ---
-title: "Dynatrace Integration"
+title: Dynatrace integration
+seotitle: Integrate Gatling with Dynatrace
-description: "Setting Dynatrace Header"
+description: Set a Dynatrace header on all generated requests.
-lead: "Setting Dynatrace Header"
+lead: Set a Dynatrace header on all generated requests.
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00
-weight: 3060000
 ---

 ## Use Case